raspberrypilearning/powerful-patterns/en/step_4.md

 If you use a motif you have already drawn, it might not be the right size.

 You can use `scale()` before calling the function that draws your motif to change its size.
-Using an input bigger than '1' will make the motif bigger, using an input less than '1' will make it smaller.
+Using an input bigger than '1' will make the motif bigger, using an input smaller than '1' will make it smaller.

 --- code ---
 ---